 As you can see that cycling is welcoming as a dominant method of inner-city travel, so we are going to see more of such bikes shares soon and it will give many positive impacts on the environment.

-As you know that bike sharing has the deep impact on developing cycling population, increasing transit use, decreasing greenhouse gases, and enhancing public health.
-Even bike sharing programs are reducing the air pollution through decreased automated usage.
+As you know that bike sharing has a deep impact on developing cycling population, increasing transit use, decreasing greenhouse gases, and enhancing public health.
+Even bike sharing programs are reducing air pollution through decreased automated usage.

 The study on D.C.’s Capital Bikeshare has estimated that the decrease in traffic congestion will be equal to $1.28 million in annual benefits, accrued through the reduction of congestion-induced CO2 emissions.